Azure PostgreSQL

 -- Grant Streamkap permissions on the database, schema and all tables to capture

-GRANT CREATE ON DATABASE "{database}" TO streamkap_role;
+GRANT CONNECT ON DATABASE "{database}" TO streamkap_role;

 GRANT CREATE, USAGE ON SCHEMA "{schema}" TO streamkap_role;